Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation

-Then we plot in Fig.~\ref{fig_super}(b) the instantaneous decay rate of five atoms in the chain, No.~1, 2, 5, 10, 20 ($x_i<x_j$ if $i<j$).
-It can be seen that they decay in different paces.
-Atom No.~1 decays slowly while Atom No.~20 accelerates to $20\Gamma_0$.
-The plots show agreement between the three curves for atoms in the middle, i.e., atom No.~10, but not those near the ends.
-For Atom No.~1, the grey curve given by Eq.~\eqref{eq-delay} shows two cycles of emission ($\Gamma_{\text{inst}}>0$) and absorption ($\Gamma_{\text{inst}}<0$) followed by an almost suppressed decay rate; the red curve of const-wQED shows only emission; the blue curve of lin-wQED exhibits emission at first but quickly turns to absorption.
+Next, we pick five atoms, No.~1, 2, 5, 10, 20 ($x_i<x_j$ if $i<j$), and plot the individual instantaneous decay rate, $\Gamma_{j,\text{inst}}(t)=-d(\ln \abs{\alpha_j}^2)/dt$ in Fig.~\ref{fig_super}(b).
+It shows that the atoms decay at different rates.
+Atom~1 decays slowly while Atom~20 accelerates to $20\Gamma_0$ (the opposite is obtained if we choose $\ket{\Psi_k}$ with $k=-k_0$).
+The three curves (const-wQED, lin-wQED and retard.) agree better for atoms in the middle, i.e., atom~10.
+In particular, for atom~1, significant derivations between three curves of $\Gamma_{1,\text{const}}$ are visible: the grey curve (retard.) shows two cycles of emission and absorption, the red curve (const-wQED) shows only emission while absorption is dominant for the blue curve (lin-wQED).

-To further illuminate the discrepancy, we plot $\Delta P_{e}(t)$ of Atom No.~1 for a longer time window $t\leq 50/\omega_0$ in Fig.~\ref{fig_super}(c).
-Note that an atom in state~\eqref{state} has only $1/N$ initial excitation.
-To avoid a too small $\Delta P_{e}(t)$, we assume a smaller chain of $N=10$ atoms.
-Meanwhile, to compare with the curves in Fig.~\ref{fig_sys}, we consider the same three values of $\Gamma_0/\omega_0$.
-Figure~\ref{fig_super}(c) shows that for relatively weak couplings ($\Gamma_0/\omega_0=10^{-3}$ and $10^{-6}$) there is a gap of $\lesssim 10\Gamma_0/\omega_0$ between the predictions of Eq.~\eqref{eq-int-dif} of const-wQED and lin-wQED, while the predictions of Eq.~\eqref{eq-delay} is roughly in the middle of them.
-Moreover, for const-wQED with $\Gamma_0/\omega_0=10^{-2}$, we can see the approaching to the prediction of Eq.~\eqref{eq-delay} in the plotted regime.
-Similarly, we plot $\Delta P_e(t)$ of the last atom (No.~10) in Fig.~\eqref{fig_super}(d).
-It shows gaps of roughly the same scale (except for the case of $\Gamma_0/\omega_0=10^{-2}$ where the atom-field coupling is stronger).
-A zoom-in view for $\omega_0 t\in [45, 50]$ is given in the left-most panel of Fig.~\ref{fig_super}(e).
+Such discrepancy inspires us to look at the change of individual population $\Delta P_{e}=\abs{\alpha_j(t)}^2-\abs{\alpha_j(0)}^2$, where $\abs{\alpha_j(0)}^2=1/N$ for state~\eqref{state}.
+In Fig.~\ref{fig_super}(c), we plot it for atom~1 of a shorter chain ($N=10$) within a longer time window $t\leq 50/\omega_0$ .
+To compare with Fig.~\ref{fig_sys}, we apply the same three values of $\Gamma_0/\omega_0$ and the same coloring as in Fig.~\ref{fig_sys}.
+Figure~\ref{fig_super}(c) shows that for $\Gamma_0/\omega_0=10^{-3}$ (pink) and $10^{-6}$ (blue) there is a gap of $\lesssim 10\Gamma_0/\omega_0$ between const-wQED (solid curves) and lin-wQED (dashed curves), while the predictions of Eq.~\eqref{eq-delay} (dotted curves) are roughly in the middle.
+For stronger atom-waveguide coupling $\Gamma_0/\omega_0=10^{-2}$, the curves of const-wQED (red solid) and that of Eq.~\eqref{eq-delay} (red dotted) have a tendency toward getting closer.
+We also plot $\Delta P_{e}(t)$ for the last atom (No.~10) in Fig.~\ref{fig_super}(d).
+It shows gaps between const-wQED (solid) and lin-wQED (dashed) of roughly the same scale as atom~1, except for the case of $\Gamma_0/\omega_0=10^{-2}$.
+A zoom-in view for $\omega_0 t\in [45, 50]$ is shown in the left-most panel of Fig.~\ref{fig_super}(e).